 Depending on the brand and where it came from, some premium brands of bottled water will include minerals in their water that help to provide a base for the flavor of the coffee.

-We all know that water is essential to brewing coffee, but in some situations you might want to customize the amount of minerals in your water to keep it from being too acidic or otherwise interfering with the taste.
+We all know that the best water for coffee is essential.
+But in some situations you might want to customize the amount of minerals in your water to keep it from being too acidic or otherwise interfering with the taste.

 Fortunately, this is not as complicated as brewing from tap water or distilled water.
-By using a couple easy-to-find items, you can create custom water that is just right for your coffee brew.
+By using a couple easy-to-find items, you can create custom water that is the best water hardness for coffee.

-The following is a general overview of different ways to tweak your water so that it will produce a better tasting cup of coffee.
+The following is a general overview of different ways to tweak perfect water for coffee:

 - Add proper amount of minerals to distilled or RO water for getting the perfect KG to GH ratio.